-Other parts used in our dog fences include tie wire (for top support), zip-lock ties (for attaching fencing to metal posts), zip-ties or hog ring staples (for attaching the top support wire to the fencing), U-nails (for attaching fencing to wood posts), and ground stakes (for staking down the fencing and also for staking down digging barriers).
+Other parts used in our dog fences include tie wire (for top support), black stainless steel zip-lock ties (for attaching fencing to metal posts), black nylon zip-ties or hog ring staples (for attaching the top support wire to the fencing), U-nails (for attaching fencing to wood posts), and ground stakes (for staking down the fencing and also for staking down digging barriers).

 Our black pvc-coated top support wire (tie wire with a 13.5 gauge steel core) should be used if there will be no top rail.
 The top wire creates an essentially invisible top for your dog fence.
 This wire is a lot easier to use than nylon monofilament line (often used on deer fences) because it needs no special tensioners and tighteners.
 All you do is run it around your chosen anchor post, twist it around itself several times until you have something that looks like a little hangman's knot, and cut off any excess.
 Then uncoil the wire down to your other chosen anchor post, pull the wire tight, and do the same thing.
 The idea is to pull the wire tight enough so that it will provide effective support against dog impacts and snow loads, while not tightening it so tight as to tilt your posts.
 For this purpose, it makes sense to create relatively short runs of wire, each spanning 60 feet or less.

 Our tie wire, which is both strong and long-lasting, comes in lengths of 110, 220, and 350 feet.